Finistere/antidote/docs/faq.rst

 Now that you write all your custom code, is it maintainable ?
 Will a newcomer easily find where a service is coming from / how it's defined ?
 Is it easy to override in tests ?

-That's where Antidote shines, it handles all of it for you in a simple, yet maintainable way.
+That's where Antidote shines, it handles all of it for you in a simple, fast, yet maintainable way.
 So you worry less on how to do all that wiring properly.
 Here is the same example with Antidote:

 .. testcode:: why_dependency_injection